Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 1. Engage with your students’ interests

-All of your students have a variety of interests, take advantage of these to help better engage them in your classroom.
+All of your students have a variety of interests, so make sure to take advantage of these to help better engage them in your classroom.

 Show your students how the topic will impact their day-to-day life and relate the subject to their interests to really drive home that your subject is something they should care about.
 Do you have a class full of wannabe video game streamers, for example?
 Give your students some example Twitch metrics and ask them to work out their projected number of followers or revenue growth to improve their maths or business skills.